brahseal/hackeybot/README.md

     1. Clone or download this repository on a folder
     2. Access the folder from the terminal and run "pip install -r requirements.txt"
     3. This will install mlbgame api, praw(reddit api), tweepy(twitter api) and others
-    4. After the install is complete run python bot.py
+    4. After the install is complete create a file in the main folder called 'reddit.auth.py'
+    5. Register an app on reddit/prefs/apps and add the following code to it:

+    import praw

+    reddit = praw.Reddit(client_id='your-client-id',
+                         client_secret='your-client-secret',
+                         password='your-password',
+                         user_agent='<macOS>:<1>:<0> (by /u/<username>)',
+                         username='your-username')

+    6. run python bot.py

 **MLB Commands List:**